Xamla/xamla.github.io/_posts/2016-03-15-Review-of-Learning-Hand-Eye-Coordination-via-DL.markdown

 ## Servoing mechanism (cross-entropy method):
 The servoing mechanism uses the grasp prediction network to choose the motor commands for the robot that will maximize the probability of a success grasp.
 Thereto a *“small”* optimization on \\(v_t\\) is performed using *three iterations of the cross-entropy method (CEM)*, a simple derivative-free optimization algorithm.
-CEM samples a batch of N values at each iteration, fits a Gaussian distribution to M < N of these samples, and then samples a new batch of N from this Gaussian.
+CEM samples a batch of N values at each iteration, fits a Gaussian distribution to M < N of these samples, and then samples a new batch of N from this Gaussian.  <br />
-(Here: N = 64, M = 6.)
+(Here: N = 64 sample grasp directions \\(v_t\\), M = 6 best grasp directions.) <br />
+All samples are constrained (via rejection sampling) to keep the final pose of the gripper within the workspace, and to avoid rotations of more than 180° about the vertical axis.
+In general, these constraints could be used to control where in the scene the robot attempts to grasp. <br />
+Since the CNN was trained to predict the success of grasps on sequences that always terminated with the gripper on the table surface, all grasp directions \\(v_t\\) were projected to the table height (which has to be known) before they were passed into the network.
+The dimensions and position of the workspace were set manually, by moving the arm into each corner of the workspace and setting the corner coordinates.

 ## Two heuristics for gripper and robot motion:
 * The gripper is closed whenever the network predicts that no motion will succeed with a probability that is at least 90% of the best inferred motion. <br />